Want to see the waterfalls in Tahiti? Let this post be your guide!

 Wear proper footwear for waterfall hikes

 Although not all the falls on the island are difficult to get to, but you should wear proper footwear that is comfortable and has a good grip.
-Because tracks to reach waterfalls are uneven & unpaved and can get slippery in case of rain, so it’s recommended to wear good shoes instead of flip-flops for safer trekking.
+Because usually tracks to reach waterfalls are uneven & unpaved and can get slippery in case of rain, so it’s recommended to wear good shoes instead of flip-flops for safer trekking.

 Avoid visiting in heavy rain